Leasing Lets You Claim the $7,500 EV Tax Credit

 Leasing an electric car may be a better choice in the short term for many drivers anyway.
 Due to their high technological content, and the fact that EV battery technology is evolving at a rapid pace, leasing can function as a sort of technology insurance.
 At the end of three or four years, you can simply give your electric car back to the dealer and upgrade to a newer, better model without having to worry about battery degradation or how your car’s resale value will be affected because the tech is advancing so rapidly.

 A recent report from Bloomberg suggests that, thanks to the availability of the $7,500 credit, many more EVs will be leased in the short term.
-Ford expects almost two-thirds of EV buyers to lease rather than purchase, three times what’s normal in the new-car market; Hyundai’s lease up-take on EVs jumped from 5 to 34 percent at the beginning of this year.
+Ford expects almost two-thirds of EV buyers to lease rather than purchase, three times what’s normal in the new-car market, and Hyundai’s lease up-take on EVs jumped massively in 2023.
+Most luxury electric vehicles ae also leased.

 Reducing Your Monthly Payments